nikolouzos/VentureLens/README.md

-# IdeaForge
+# VentureLens

-IdeaForge is a sophisticated iOS application that empowers entrepreneurs and business analysts by providing comprehensive business intelligence and market insights.
+VentureLens is a sophisticated iOS application that empowers entrepreneurs and business analysts by providing comprehensive business intelligence and market insights.
 It aggregates and analyzes data from various sources (including ProductHunt, market databases, and financial reports) to generate detailed business ideas, complete with financial projections, market analysis, and strategic recommendations.

 ## Features